Time for new security resolutions

 There's no time like the present for customers to take a good look at their security says Mark Shaw, Symantec Pacific region technology strategist – security.

-With the new year in full swing, it’s a good time for organisations to cast a critical eye over their security processes, practices
+With the new year in full swing, it’s a good time for organisations to cast a critical eye over their security processes, practices and technologies.

 Channel partners have an ideal opportunity to work with organisations to identify gaps and assess how to better protect the organisation and avoid them being the victim of a headline-making data breach.